davenverse/epimetheus/docs/src/main/tut/docs/05-Counter.md

 If your use case can go up or down consider using a [[Gauge]] instead.
 Use the `rate()` function in Prometheus to calculate the rate of increase of a Counter.
 By convention, the names of Counters are suffixed by `_total`.

+A `Counter` is a cumulative metric that represents a single monotonically increasing counter whose value can only increase or be reset to zero on restart.
+For example, you can use a counter to represent the number of requests served, tasks completed, or errors.

+Do not use a counter to expose a value that can decrease.
+For example, do not use a counter for the number of currently running processes; instead use a gauge.

 Imports